filippopallucchini/Lost-in-Alignment/README.md

 # Lost-in-Alignment
-Lost in Alignment: A Survey on Cross-lingual Alignment Methods for Contextualised Representation
+### Lost in Alignment: A Survey on Cross-lingual Alignment Methods for Contextualised Representation ###
+Cross-lingual word representations allow us to analyse word meanings across diverse language settings.
+It is crucial in aiding cross-lingual knowledge transfer when constructing natural language processing (NLP) models for languages with limited resources.
+This survey presents a comprehensive classification of cross-lingual contextual embedding models.
+We assess their data requirements and objective functions, and we introduce a taxonomy for categorising these approaches.
+Then, we present a comprehensive table containing a set of hierarchical criteria to compare them better, along with information regarding the availability of code and data to enable replication of the research.
+Furthermore, we delve into the evaluation methodologies employed for cross-lingual embeddings, exploring their practical applications and addressing their current associated challenges.

 ## WIP ##